 This role will serve as the Health Promotion Manager for the Regional Alliance for Healthy Schools (RAHS).
-This position is 0.8 FTE (32 hours/week).
+This position is 40 hours/week.
 The primary responsibilities may include staff management and programming oversight.
 The Health Promotion Manager oversees prevention programs and care coordination services across 11 RAHS health centers in Washtenaw County and Genesee County.
 This position is the lead for health promotion initiatives and community engagement opportunities.
 The Health Promotion Manager works collaboratively with the Clinical Director for the ongoing development of clinical compliance within the health centers.
 An ideal candidate will have the ability to manage high level projects with accuracy and dependability.
 The Health Promotion Manager should possess strong organizational and communication skills and enjoy working as part of a dynamic interdisciplinary team.
 A clinical operations background or experience working in a primary or adolescent healthcare setting is strongly desired.

 - Supervise Care Coordinators and Registered Dietitian (5 staff)